failgood/failgood/README.md

 Make sure to select "run tests in IDEA" in your gradle settings, running via gradle is currently not supported (coming soon)
-You can run all tests or all tests in a package via IDEA.
-If you want to run a single test file you have to manually enter a regex into the JUnit run dialog, for example `.*ContextExecutorTest` to run the ContextExecutorTest.

 ### The "main method method"